trebbettes/Screeps3D/README.md

 * Rendering creep, tower, link, etc. actions (particle systems are an excellent way to make these visually appealing)
 * Creep Say (I'm imagining a floating text that appears above their heads and drifts up to eventually disappear)
 * ~Figure out the best way to subscribe/unsubscribe from rooms, fog of war, etc.~

+---
+The following was added by thmsn

+## Requirements
+* Unity 2018.3.7f1
+* Blender 2.79
+  * If no models are showing up, you need to install blender, .blend files are used in unity

 ### ideas
 * Crumble walls based on hitpoints